humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-12-11-are-your-mixins-ecmascript-5-compatible.md

 In this new version of the function, `Object.keys()` is used to retrieve an array of all enumerable properties on `supplier`.
 Then, the `forEach()` method is used to iterate over those properties.
 The call to `Object.getOwnPropertyDescriptor()` retrieves the descriptor for each property of `supplier`.
 Since the descriptor contains all of the relevant information about the property, including getters and setters, that descriptor can be passed directly into `Object.defineProperty()` to create the same property on `receiver`.
 Using this new version of `mixin()`, the problematic pattern from earlier in this post works as you would expect.
 The getter is correctly being transferred to `receiver` from `supplier`.

-Of course, if you still need to support older browsers then you&#8217;ll need a function that falls back to the ECMAScript 3 way:
+Of course, if you still need to support older browsers then you'll need a function that falls back to the ECMAScript 3 way:

     function mixin(receiver, supplier) {
         if (Object.keys) {